 Conventional banks are catching up

 There are signs that mainstream banks becoming more digital-friendly for the future of banking.
 For example, Hello Bank! by BNP Paribas Fortis is the first mobile-focused bank – with accounts managed exclusively through its app.
 In keeping with a changing consumer landscape, Hello Bank! provides help and support to its customers through an online forum and a range of social media services.
+A number of these services also make cross-border banking easier than ever.

 Elsewhere, there’s been a growth in the number of apps that help customers manage their finances on a day-to-day basis.
 For example, Yolt allows users to add all of their accounts and view them in one app, all the while receiving tips on their budget for that week or month.
 Standalone savings apps are becoming increasingly common, too.